What is a Reconstructionist Hebrew School experience?

 If you would like more information, you are encouraged to contact the school committee chair.

-Kitah Gan: Ages 3-5
+Kitah Gan: Ages 4–6

-Our youngest students (ages 3 to 5) meet one Sunday per month.
+Our youngest students (ages 4 to 6) meet one Sunday per month.
 The curriculum for this age group focuses on Jewish life.
 Students learn about their Jewish names, as well as the events of the Jewish year, food, holidays, Jewish values, and Torah stories through hands-on activities, including music, games, movement, art, cooking, and more.

-Lower School: Grades 1-3
+Lower School: Grades 3–5

 Students in the Lower School begin to consider Jewish practices and how they differ from our secular practices.
 The curriculum includes Jewish holidays, Torah, prayer, and living Jewish values.

-First graders begin to learn Hebrew letters, and beginning in second grade, students begin learning Hebrew phonics and decoding Hebrew words.
+Third graders begin to learn Hebrew letters, and beginning in second grade, students begin learning Hebrew phonics and decoding Hebrew words.

-Upper School: Grades 4-7
+Upper School: Grades 6-7

 Students become fluent in Jewish prayers, explore their meanings, and develop their skills as service leaders by participating in and leading a weekly service as a school community.

-Fourth and fifth graders study the texts of the Torah from the book of Genesis, learning about our first Jewish families, the patriarchs and the matriarchs, as well as learning about Jewish values such as creating peaceful homes and environments, respecting our parents, caring for the elderly, and welcoming the stranger.
+Upper School students study the texts of the Torah from the book of Genesis, learning about our first Jewish families, the patriarchs and the matriarchs, as well as learning about Jewish values such as creating peaceful homes and environments, respecting our parents, caring for the elderly, and welcoming the stranger.

 In sixth and seventh grades, the focus is on the Torah’s account in the book of Exodus of the Jewish people’s enslavement in Egypt and our redemption from slavery to receive the Torah, as well as modern Jewish history, immigration, the Holocaust, and the modern state of Israel.